- Red Lion

 - Britannia Pub & Brewery

-Dudley and South Staffordshire Cider Pub of the Year 2019.
-Following a high-spec refurbishment, this multi-roomed pub reopened in September 2017 offering a welcome combination of nine real ales, five real ciders, and hearty food.
+Following a high-spec refurbishment, this multi-roomed pub reopened in September 2017 offering a welcome combination of real ales, real ciders, and a pizzeria menu.
 The bay windows in the shabby chic lounge offer natural lighting and there are multiple real fires throughout the building.
 The lounge, bar, and conservatory are all spacious and each room has a unique feel.
+Blues and rock bands regularly perform in the conservatory area.

 - Rowley Bar & Grill